 Hayesville in Clay County, North Carolina — The American South (South Atlantic)

 Location.
-35° 2.788′ N, 83° 49.185′ W. Marker is in Hayesville, North Carolina, in Clay County.
-Marker is at the intersection of Hiawasee Street (Business U.S. 64) and Pass Street, on the right when traveling north on Hiawasee Street.
+35° 2.745′ N, 83° 49.096′ W. Marker is in Hayesville, North Carolina, in Clay County.
+Marker is at the intersection of Main Street and Hiawasee Street, on the right when traveling north on Main Street.
 Touch for map.
 Marker is in this post office area: Hayesville NC 28904, United States of America.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-In Memory Our War Dead (about 500 feet away, measured in a direct line); Fort Hembree (about 500 feet away); Quanassee Town and the Spikebuck Mound (approx. 0.6 miles away); Trail of Tears (approx. 7.3 miles away); Towns County (approx. 7.7 miles away in Georgia); Brasstown Bald (was approx. 9.8 miles away in Georgia but has been reported missing. ); Trackrock Gap (was approx. 9.8 miles away in Georgia but has been reported missing. ); Track Rock Gap (approx. 11.8 miles away in Georgia).
+In Memory Our War Dead (a few steps from this marker); George W. Truett (about 500 feet away, measured in a direct line); Quanassee Town and the Spikebuck Mound (approx. 0.6 miles away); Trail of Tears (approx. 7.3 miles away); Towns County (approx. 7.6 miles away in Georgia); Brasstown Bald (was approx. 9.8 miles away in Georgia but has been reported missing. ); Trackrock Gap Track Rock Gap (approx. 11.7 miles away in Georgia).
 Touch for a list and map of all markers in Hayesville.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 24, 2011, by Stephen Bell of Biloxi, Mississippi.
-This page has been viewed 348 times since then and 24 times this year.
-Photos: 1, 2. submitted on April 24, 2011, by Stephen Bell of Biloxi, Mississippi.
-3. submitted on April 25, 2011, by Bernard Fisher of Mechanicsville, Virginia. • Bernard Fisher was the editor who published this page.
+This page has been viewed 872 times since then and 4 times this year.
+Photos: 1, 2. submitted on April 24, 2011, by Stephen Bell of Biloxi, Mississippi. • Craig Swain was the editor who published this page.